powerof3/CommonLibSSE/README.md

 * Support for Address Libraries for SE, AE, and VR.
 * Dynamic cross-runtime support (ability to produce a single DLL that works on AE, SE, or VR), with access to all cross-compatible features.
+* Complete support (up to modern RE standards) for Skyrim VR, including the ability to use Skyrim VR and Skyrim SE functionality from a single DLL build even where Skyrim VR is normally ABI-incompatible.
 * Ability to build locked to a single runtime, where access to non-portable features is needed.
 * Updated GitHub Actions CI workflows to build for all likely target runtime combinations.
 * Fully extensible native function binding traits (enables custom script object bindings in